MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 Installation of the .NET Framework requires a restart.

-Actions for the .cab and .zip file are covered next.
+Ignore the .cab and .zip file.
+You will use them in the next step.

 ## Unzip setup files and copy the .cab

-In previous steps, you downloaded a .cab, the RServerSetup installer, and then copied both files to the offline server.
-You should now extract the zipped files.

-1. Right-click en_r_server_901_for_windows_X64_9649035.zip > Extract All.
+1. Right-click en_r_server_901_for_windows_X64_9649035.zip > **Extract All**.
 2. Copy SRO_3.3.2.0_1033.cab to the same folder containing RServerSetup.exe.

-By default, the folder is **MRS90Windows**.
+By default, the folder for RServerSetup.exe is **MRS90Windows**.
+3. Copy SRO_3.3.2.0_1033.cab to the temp folder: \Users\<account-name>\AppData\Local\Temp\.

+Copying the .cab file a second time to the Temp folder is a workaround measure that allows setup to continue.
+If you get an installation error, check the setup logs (RServer_<timestamp>.log) for instances of Temp folders.
+The temp folder used for the default cache directory is the correct folder for the .cab file.

 ## Run RServerSetup